amandajk/amandajk.github.io/README.txt

 WIP

-im not done yet, a little busy.
+Working on responsiveness and adding features to UI.

-I made the pictures with canva aside from photos from github, linkedin logo.
+Icons, logos/posters designed by me. (aside from github, linkedin icons)